Art in Public Places - Call to Artists

 Diane Gabriel Visual Artist Award

-The Diane Gabriel Visual Artist Award was established in 2021 by the family of Diane Gabriel (1947-2017), one of Vermont’s most celebrated artists and educators.
-This award is given on an annual basis to emerging Vermont-based artists.
-The award encourages experimentation and supports an artist’s creative development, especially those artists interested in initiating innovative ideas, exploring new media, or better establishing their art-making practice.
-The award is valued at $2,500 and includes a cash stipend, complimentary class registration and/or use of the BCA Studio.
-The Diane Gabriel Visual Artist Award is made possible by Eben Cahan, Lorraine Gabriel Sherman, Robert Sherman, and Mark Stoler.
-Applications are now closed for 2022.
-Email Colin Storrs at cstorrs@burlingtoncityarts.org with questions.
+The Diane Gabriel Visual Artist Award was established in 2021by the family of Diane Gabriel (1947-2017), one of Vermont’s most celebrated artists and educators.
+This award ran through 22025 and was given on an annual basis to emerging Vermont-based artists.
+The award encouraged experimentation and supported an artist’s creative development, especially for artists interested in initiating innovative ideas, exploring new media, or better establishing their art-making practice.
+The award was valued at $6,000 and includes a cash stipend, complimentary class registration, and/or use of the BCA Studio.
+The Diane Gabriel Visual Artist Award was made possible by Eben Cahan, Lorraine Gabriel Sherman, Robert Sherman, and Mark Stoler.

 Image: Diane Gabriel, Untitled (Necklace)